Anxo06/TalkDep/README.md

 .
 ├──  persona-development/       # resources related to the development of simulated personas
 │    └── llm-personas-information/       # Conversation logs, prompts, golden‑truth ranking
-│       └── conversation-logs/   # Conversation logs
+|       └── patient_profiles/       # profiles prepared by clinical professionals
-│       └── Form-Simulation_Evaluation_of_LLM_Personas.pdf   # Form with the evaluation of LLM personas given to clinicians │       └── golden_truth_BDI_depression_ranking.txt   # Golden truth depression ranking the LLM personas based on the BDI-II
+│       └── golden_truth_BDI_depression_ranking.txt   # Golden truth depression ranking the LLM personas based on the BDI-II
 |    └── conversation_generation/        # release prompts for the generation of synthetic dialogues as additional context
 |       └── llms-personas-initial-prompts        # The prompts used to generate the initial conversations
 |       └── depression_screening        # assess the generated dialogues as depression screening via LLMs
 |       └── re-generation_prompt         # prompt for improving generated dialogues if regeneration is required
+│       └── final_conversations/   # final conversations as enriched context

 ├── evaluation/
 |   └── expert_evaluation/       # instructions for clinician evaluation
 |       └── evaluation_instruction.md       # instruction for the evaluation scheme
-│   └── llms-as-judges/
+│       └── Form-Simulation_Evaluation_of_LLM_Personas.pdf   # Form with the evaluation of LLM personas given to clinicians │   └── llms-as-judges/
 │       └── structured_output/
 │           └── llm_judge_compare_depression.py  # Main experiment script